2020PB/police-brutality/all-locations.md

 Filmer also states that tear gas was used against a peaceful protest.

-tags: tackle, arrest, shove, throw, gun, tear-gas
+tags: tackle, arrest, shove, throw, gun, tear-gas, protestor

 id: fl-jacksonville-1